Understand telemarketing rules for compliance

 The National DNCL is a key part of the CRTC's Unsolicited Telecommunications Rules.
 These rules include the Telemarketing Rules, National DNCL Rules, and Automatic Dialing and Announcing Device Rules.

 Consumers must sign up to have their cellular, home phone or fax numbers included on the National DNCL.
 Once they register, their information is added within 24 hours.
 For each new registration, telemarketers have a 31-day grace period to update their own calling lists.
-Prior to September 30, 2013 the rules stated that registration of a number would be for a period of five years.
-However, on September 30, 2013 the CRTC extended the registration period to six years.
-This means that registrations due to expire have been expended for a year.
-This extension has been granted while the CRTC evaluates the possibility of making registration on the National DNCL permanent.
+The registration of numbers on the National DNCL is permanent.
+Consumers can, at anytime check the National DNCL to find out if their number is on the list and, if they wish, have it removed.